- HOVER OVER PHOTOS -

 Whether you decide to consider new or resale Chandler real estate for sale, homes in Gilbert AZ for sale, Mesa houses for sale AZ or Scottsdale condos, you need to know all of the costs, who is paying them, choose the property based upon what your buyer would want when you eventually sell and then thoroughly inspect and investigate.

-There are customary split of closing costs between the buyer and seller.
+There is a customary split of closing costs between the buyer and seller.
 See who pays what escrow closing costs in Arizona and an escrow map to understand what happens during escrow and what you are required to do during escrow.
 Before you write an offer, I will provide you an estimate of your closing costs based upon the sales price, HOA fees and property taxes for the home you are making an offer.

 One of the biggest advantages of buying a resale home through a REALTOR® in Arizona is the purchase contract we use requires the seller to pay the Owner's Title Policy.
 In most states, the buyer has to pay all of the title charges.
-Many builders use their own purchase contracts and many bank foreclosure addenda are added to our Arizona Purchase Contract that require buyer to pay the owner's title policy.
-This charge varies by the price of the home, but it is many hundreds to thousands of dollars.
+Many builders use their own purchase contracts and many bank foreclosure addenda are added to our Arizona Purchase Contract that requires the buyer to pay the owner's title policy.
+This charge varies with the price of the home, but it is many hundreds to thousands of dollars.

 In some cases, buying a foreclosure home may be your best bet.
 But it is not the best solution for everyone.

-Cash buyers may want to learn more about buying foreclosures at trustee sale.
-The buyer can save many thousands of dollars in doing so, but it is not for the feint of heart.
+Cash buyers may want to learn more about buying foreclosures at the trustee sale.
+The buyer can save many thousands of dollars in doing so, but it is not for the faint of heart.
 You buy the property "as is", often unseen with all sales final.
 If this is something you want to know more about, contact me.
 Regardless of what the late night television real estate gurus tell you, there are risks and rewards we can discuss in detail.
 Expect homes that become a short sale or foreclosure have not been maintained properly.
 There is plenty of deferred maintenance that will have to be repaired.

 If a home has gone through trustee sale and is now owned by the bank, there are fewer risks in buying.
 The main advantage is being able to inspect the home after contracting to purchase.
 You still have to buy the home "as is", but you can back out of the purchase during the inspection period and have your money returned to you if the repair costs will exceed your budget.